-Don’t go buy any old tome with a 500 page explanation when you have only 3 minutes before your turn is up at the High Court.
+Don’t go buy any old tome with a 500-page explanation when you have only three minutes before your turn is up at the High Court.
 And it is far too expensive to buy all the MLJ and CLJ reports.
 And too far away when you need them: sitting in some library.
-There are far too many reports to read in the online sites.
+There are far too many reports to read on online sites.
 Too many things to do.
 Too little time; and scarcely any money to spare.

-That section on ‘Statements of Claim’ shows you how you should lay out a Plaintiff’s case – both in pleadings and in submissions.
+That section on ‘Statements of Claim’ shows you how a Plaintiff’s case should be laid out– both in pleadings and in submissions.

-It tells you what to say at the beginning in the pleadings.
-And, in the end, what to say at your Closing Speech.
+It tells you what to say at the beginning of the case.
+And, at the end of the trial, what to say in your Closing Speech.

-Bullen and Leake contains typically two page explanations of all the law in that area; under almost every subject.
-Imagine.
-All that law in two pages.
+Bullen and Leake contains typically two-page explanations of all the laws in that area; under almost every subject.
+Imagine, all that law in two pages.
 The sort of thing you’d need to turn up quickly if you are in the Federal Court and the judges are breathing down your neck.

 The following are a must:

-Lewison’s ‘The Interpretation of Contracts’ is a brilliant work.
-It will tell you how to take a term of a contract and turn it around in your favour.
-Or wrap it around your opponent’s eye and confound him no end!
+Lewison’s ‘The Interpretation of Contracts’ is a brilliant book.
+It will tell you how to take a term of a contract and turn it around in your favour; or wrap it around your opponent’s eye and confound him to no end!